Which trends offer opportunities or pose threats on the European grains, pulses and oilseeds market?

-One of the effects of the COVID-19 pandemic has been the boost of many healthy and shelf-stable foods.
-It seems the pandemic has strengthened the trend for healthy diets.
-This is why nutritional grains and protein-rich crops have performed well in the past few years.
-The search to improve wellbeing has paved the way for new (exotic) grains and seeds, but it is mainly the traditional and recognisable foods that have benefited from the COVID situation.
-According to industry professionals consumers have started to rediscover beans as a versatile and an affordable source of protein.
-All this increased consumer attention will allow food companies to further innovate with different grains, pulses and oilseeds.
+One of the effects of the COVID-19 pandemic has been the surge of many healthy and shelf-stable food products.
+The pandemic has increased consumer demand for healthy and plant-based foods, thereby boosting the demand for nutritional grains and protein-rich crops.
+While the growing trend to improve wellbeing and lessen carbon footprints has paved the way for new (exotic) grains and seeds, it is mainly in the traditional and recognisable food segment that this trend has been felt.
+According to industry professionals, consumers have started to rediscover beans as a versatile and affordable source of protein.
+All this increased consumer attention will allow food companies to further innovate with different GPO.

 Increasing freight costs

-After the first pandemic lockdowns in the first half of 2020, whole industries had prepared to scale down their operations.
-But in 2021 the world trade recovered faster than expected.
-When demand proved to be stronger than ever, shipping companies were not able to keep up with a demand that exceeded pre-pandemic levels.
+In response to the first round of pandemic lockdowns between March and June 2020, many industries were forced to scale down their operations.
+But then in 2021, as world trade began to recover faster than expected, shipping companies were unable to keep up with a demand that exceeded pre-pandemic levels.
 This has led to steep cost increases for container freight.
-In one year’s time container prices quadrupled (or more!) and shipping delays became much more common.
-These problems have been most notable in the east-western trade lines and transpacific trade.
+Within a year, container prices quadrupled (or more!) and shipping delays became the norm.
+These problems have become more acute in the east-west trade lines and transpacific trade.

-- Read the CBI news item on how COVID-19 disrupts supply chains for grains, pulses and oilseeds and How to respond to COVID-19 in the grains, pulses and oilseeds sector.
-Also learn about the Rabobank analysts’ view on The Grain & Oilseed Sector in a Post-Covid-19 World.
+- Read the CBI news item on how COVID-19 disrupts supply chains for grains, pulses and oilseeds and Cooking oil crisis: Alternative oilseeds are essential.
+Also, learn about the Rabobank analysts’ view on The Grain & Oilseed Sector in a Post-Covid-19 World.

 - Find information on freight rates and the latest logistical developments on Freightos or World Freight Rates.

 European consumers are becoming increasingly conscious of healthy eating habits and dietary needs.
-Consumers want to feel good about their lifestyle and look for ingredients with nutritional benefits.
+They want to feel good about their lifestyle, and are therefore looking for ingredients with nutritional benefits.
 This trend is even more visible amongst the younger generations, which are also increasingly concerned about healthy and sustainable diets and may help shift consumer patterns both through activism and their day-to-day consumption choices.
 This situation harbours commercial opportunities for GPO considered ‘superfoods’, including quinoa, chia and pea protein.
-As a supplier, it is important to keep in mind that healthy ingredients require more attention in terms of preserving nutritional value and cleaner producing conditions.
+International suppliers seeking to seize these opportunities must bear in mind that healthy ingredients require more attention in terms of preserving nutritional value and cleaner producing conditions.

-Consumer awareness has led to a number of health trends that also include grains, pulses and oilseeds to a large extent:
+Consumer awareness has led to a number of health trends that also include GPO to a large extent:

-- natural: organic, residue-free, raw food, unprocessed or minimally processed;
+- natural: organic, seasonal, residue-free, raw food, unprocessed or minimally processed;

 - plant-based: vegan products, plant-based protein, nutritional food for vegetarians and ‘flexitarians’;

-- functional: functional foods, superfoods, health benefits, nutrients, dietary fibres, vegetable and pulse protein and omega-3;
+- functional: functional foods, superfoods, health benefits, nutrients, dietary fibres, vegetable and pulse protein, high-protein, low-calorie, omega-3;

-- free-from: free from products, free from allergens, less sugar, gluten-free, nut-free, clean label, no additives.
+- free-from: free from by-products, free from allergens, low-sugar, gluten-free, nut-free, clean label, no additives.

 What attracts consumers to organics?

-Figure 1: Organic chickpeas with organic EU, Økologisk (Norwegian) and KRAV (Swedish) certification
+Figure 1: Organic chickpeas with organic EU certification

 How important is plant-based food in Europe?

-Plant-based food is one of the biggest trends in the health food segment.
-It is not only the vegan and vegetarian population who make it a major trend.
+Consuming plant-based food is one of the biggest trends in the health food segment.
+It is not only the vegan and vegetarian population which make it a major trend.
 Europeans in general are becoming increasingly aware of the implications of livestock farming for the environment and animal welfare.
 As a result, a growing number of consumers are searching for plant-based alternatives to animal products by adopting a vegan, vegetarian or flexitarian lifestyle.

 Around 90% of meat alternatives are consumed by flexitarians.
-According to the 2020 Food Trends by Food Manufacture 20% of consumers buy vegan or vegetarian food on a weekly basis and 24% expect to increase their consumption of plant-based foods in the future.
-The fact that many supermarkets in Europe have their own vegan brands, shows that they take it seriously.
-In the United Kingdom, Tesco is to become the first UK retailer to set a sales target for plant-based alternatives to meat, and Dutch supermarket chain Albert Heijn has pledged to ensure that by 2030, 60% of proteins sold at their stores are plant-based.
+According to The 2020 Food Trends by Food Manufacture, 20% of consumers buy vegan or vegetarian food on a weekly basis and 24% expect to increase their consumption of plant-based foods in the future.
+The fact that many supermarkets in Europe have their own vegan brands shows the magnitude of this trend.
+Tesco is to become the first British retailer to set a sales target for plant-based alternatives to meat, and Dutch supermarket chain Albert Heijn has pledged to ensure that by 2030, 60% of proteins sold at their stores are plant-based.
 To meet their goals, Tesco introduced Wicked Kitchen, a range of plant-based meals, and Albert Heijn has expanded its vegan range to include over 1,150 products.

-Innovation and research play an important role in the application of healthy grains, pulses and oilseeds, but also in making healthy products attractive to consumers.
-European projects such as Protein2Food (2015-2020), the Smart Protein Project and The Protein Cluster stimulate the development of innovative products and new plant-based solutions.
-For example, the company Evolution Meats is a member of the Protein Cluster and developed 100% plant-based kebab, satay and sausages based on soybean, wheat, field beans and rice.
+Innovation and research play an important role in the application of healthy GPO, as well as in making healthy products attractive to consumers.
+European projects like Protein2Food (2015-2020), the Smart Protein Project and The Protein Cluster stimulate the development of innovative products and new plant-based solutions.
+For example, the company Evolution Meats is a member of the Protein Cluster and has developed 100% plant-based kebab, satay and sausages based on soybean, wheat, field beans and rice.
 These kinds of products are showing that plant-based can very well mimic the texture, flavour and protein content of products of animal origin, thereby contributing to raising the demand for high-protein plant ingredients such as pulses.
 Proof of this is the taking-over of Dutch plant-based meat replacement frontrunner The Vegetarian Butcher by food industry giant Unilever in 2018.

-Examples of products that promote protein include the Karma protein porridge with chia and hemp seeds, a premium private label and health-focused brand from Coop (see figure 2); quinoa and hummus chips by the Eat Real brand (see figure 3); and a fermented soya dessert from Sojade (see figure 4).
-The French-made Sojade has established domestic supply chains for soya, hemp and buckwheat to produce plant-based products.
+Products that promote protein include the Karma protein porridge with chia and hemp seeds, a premium private-label and health-focused brand from Coop (Figure 2); vegan red lentil pasta by Albert Heijn (Figure 3); and a fermented soy dessert from Sojade (Figure 4).
+The French-made Sojade has established domestic supply chains for soy, hemp and buckwheat to produce plant-based products.

 Figure 2: Protein porridge with chia and hemp seeds from Karma by Coop